iiRealisticDev/iiRealisticDev/README.md

 ## Languages I Know
 Accepting Commissions Key:

-✅ - I can be hired to make projects in this language ⚠️ - In certain circumstances, I can be hired to make projects in this language, but it is no guaranteed.
+✅ - I can be hired to make projects in this language

+⚠️ - In certain circumstances, I can be hired to make projects in this language, but it is not guaranteed.

 ❌ - I cannot be hired to make projects in this language

 | Language 	| Skill Level 	| Year Began 	| Accepting Commissions 	|
 |---	|---	|---	|---	|